bihs2017/hacksoup/README.md

 # HackSoupTest
-Official website for the 2017 Bishop Ireton HackSoup hackathon
+Official website for the 2017 Bishop Ireton HackSoup